W1

 Public apps are listed in the App Store, available to any merchant, and billed through Shopify.
 They have higher distribution potential, longer review cycles (Shopify review is 2 to 6 weeks), and lower per-merchant revenue.
 The revenue model is classic SaaS: install at scale, convert to paid, retain.

 Custom apps are built for a specific merchant or small group, bypass the App Store entirely, and are billed directly.
 They have no distribution problem (the customer is already there) but no distribution leverage either.
-Typical custom builds run $15,000 to $80,000 and ship in 2 to 8 weeks.
+Typical custom builds run $5,000 to $80,000 depending on scope and ship in 2 to 8 weeks — I broke down the real numbers in what Shopify app development costs in 2026.
 The revenue model is services: build the thing, get paid, move to the next customer.

 Most agencies and contract developers make their living on custom apps.
 Most product-minded founders chase public apps.
 Both can be lucrative, but the unit economics, the build process, and the marketing motion are completely different.
 Choose one consciously before you start building.